intermine/im-docs/docs/webapp/report-page/report-displayers.md

 **`javaClass`**

-an optional Java class to run before display, typically this performs database queries or creates data structures used by the JSP.
+an optional Java class to run before display, typically, this performs database queries or creates data structures used by the JSP.
 The class should extend `ReportDisplayer` and implement a `display()` method.

 **`jspName`**